apereo/apereo.github.io/_posts/cas/2016-10-19-mfacas5-extcfg.md

 # Create MFA Triggers

 You should create an event resolver that houses and implements your special requirements for MFA.
-A typical example might be: "Activate MFA provider `mfa-duo` if the request client IP address matches the pattern `123.+`."
+A typical example might be: *Activate MFA provider `mfa-duo` if the request client IP address matches the pattern `123.+`*

 ```java
 package org.apereo.cas.custom.mfa;